infor-design/enterprise/README.md

 <a name="pull-requests"></a>
 ### Submitting Pull Requests

 Pull requests are awesome.
 If you're looking to raise a PR for something which doesn't have an open issue, please think carefully about [raising an issue](#raising-issues) which your PR can close, especially if you're fixing a bug.

+If you'd like to submit a pull request you'll need to do the following:

+1. **Fork the SoHo Xi Controls project in Stash.** Navigate to our internal [Stash Git Repository](http://git.infor.com/projects/SOHO/repos/controls) (you may need to contact Tim McConechy to have you added to the Stash Users list).
+On the left sidebar at the top, click the button under *Actions* that says *Fork Repository*.
+On the screen that follows, make sure *Enable Fork Syncing* is checked, and click *Fork Repository* to create your own remote branch of the SoHo Xi Controls Project.
+2. **Clone the Repository on your machine.**  Get a local clone of your newly created remote repository.
+In Stash, click the *Repositories* dropdown on the top of the window, and find the link with Your Name along side the word *Controls*.
+On the page that follows, click the *Clone* link in the left sidebar.
+Using the URL provided to [Clone the Respository with Git](http://git-scm.com/docs/git-clone).
+3. **Make your changes with the local copy of the code.**
+4. **Commit your changes locally.**  Use `git commit -am "[COMMIT MESSAGE]"` and type any related JIRA Ticket numbers into the message to have our build system automatically link your commits to those issues later (For Example "HFC-2105 - Created the project scaffolding needed for adding the SoHo Xi Action Button").
+Repeat Steps 3 and 4 as many times as necessary to refine your code.
+Please keep in mind our [coding standards](#coding-standards) as you perform these steps.
+5. **Pull/Rebase to the latest version of the controls before you submit.**  If enough time passes between your original clone and the completion of your changes, the main repository may have changed and some files you've edited may be out of sync.
+To re-sync your remote branch and clone, use the following commands after committing your changes:
+  * `git pull`
+  * `git rebase`
+You may need to merge some files.
+Follow your Git client's directions on properly merging the files, and recommit the changes.
+6. **Push your changes to your remote repository.**  Use `git push` to push your changes out to your branch on the Stash repository.
+7. **Open a pull request.**  Using the Stash website, navigate back to the [Main SoHo Xi Controls repository](http://git.infor.com/projects/SOHO/repos/controls), and click the *Pull Requests* link on the left sidebar.
+On the screen that follows, click the *Create a pull request* button.
+On the next screen, use the drop downs to select the Source/Destination repos (Yours and the Main repo, respectively).
+Review the files changed underneath, and click "Continue" when ready.
+On the screen that follows, you'll be presented with a textbox containing a combination of all your commits for this pull.
+Please organize the text accordingly, and list "Tim McConechy" as a reviewer before clicking "Submit".

-See here for information on how to submit a [pull request](https://confluence.atlassian.com/display/STASH/Using+pull+requests+in+Stash)
+See additional information here on how to submit a [pull request](https://confluence.atlassian.com/display/STASH/Using+pull+requests+in+Stash)

 <a name="testing"></a>
 ### Testing and Quality Assurance